trustmark-2005-ltd/TrustMark-Supplier-Integration/README.md

 Notes:
 * This may be subject to change due to Ofgem requirmements.
 * General project and lodgement concepts resource [Retrofit Integration API](https://github.com/trustmark-2005-ltd/TrustMark-Retrofit-Integration).
+* Meassure details can be found in the [Data Dictionary](https://www.trustmark.org.uk/tradespeople/data-warehouse) and items relating to PAS2035 defects and eligibility can be found in the [Structured Retrofit Data Model](https://www.trustmark.org.uk/tradespeople/data-warehouse).

 ## API